Ballads for Bass Clarinet

 Ballads for Bass Clarinet is an album by David Murray, recorded in 1991 and released by DIW Records.

 Music and recording

 The album was recorded in October 1991 by the quartet of Murray (bass clarinet), pianist John Hicks, bassist Ray Drummond, and drummer Idris Muhammad.
-There is a short passage of anguish in "Portrait of a Black Woman".

 Reception

 Ballads for Bass Clarinet was released by DIW Records.
 The AllMusic review awarded the album 3 stars.
 The Penguin Guide to Jazz commented on the similarity between Murray's phrasing on bass clarinet and on tenor saxophone.